Advanced Certificate Program

 6. Active, unencumbered licensure as a registered nurse in New York state or Ontario if Canadian.

 7. Current CPR Certification with psychomotor component

-8. A minimum of one year of experience as a registered nurse is recommended
+8. A minimum of one year of experience as a registered nurse with a baccalaureate degree is required

 9. Baccalaureate-level health assessment, pathophysiology and pharmacology courses or equivalent

 10. Two references on clinical performance with one reference from an advanced practice nurse (NP) or a physician attesting to clinical knowledge, skills, leadership and the ability to be a good NP candidate.
 Other acceptable references include supervisors, managers or a former professor.